Car Hit Us From Behind, Insurance Company Want Us To Pay Excess Fee

 If you can not afford the excess payment at the time of the claim, the insurer may deduct this amount from the payout you receive.
 To prevent this, you can take out insurance against your excess.
 This means that in the event of making a claim, you would also have separate insurance which will cover the costs of your excess(es).
 You will still need to pay the excess at the time but will be able to recover it after your accident.

 Paying Excess Fees For An Accident Which Wasn’t Your Fault

-You may need to pay this fee and then later claim it back from the other party’s insurance company if you have had an accident which is not your fault.
+You may need to pay this fee and then later make an insurance claim it back from the other party’s insurance company if you have had an accident that is not your fault.
 Your insurance company may organise reclaiming this for you.

 No Win No Fee Car Accident Claims

 Are you wondering ‘a car hit us from behind and my insurance company want us to pay an excess fee – what do we do?’.
 If so, did you know that making a claim could be done on a No Win No Fee basis?

 Whether you are a driver, or a passenger in a car that has been hit from behind, filing a claim can be complicated and sometimes difficult if insurance excesses are involved.
 If your accident claim includes claims for loss of earnings, time off work, medical costs or having to have paid an insurance excess, it is a good idea to work with a specialist law firm.
 At Legal Expert, we can work with you to recover the money you are entitled to and help to protect your financial security.